-Instead of bringing both dogs inside right away, you should have a helper take your resident dog for a stroll so that your new dog has a chance to check out his new living space alone.
+Instead of bringing both dogs inside right away, you should have a helper take your resident dog for a stroll.
+Then give your new dog a chance to check out his new living space alone.

-Try to keep your household calm as the dogs acclimate to one another—meaning don’t throw a “welcome to the family party” on the first day home.
+Try to keep your household calm as the dogs acclimate to one another.
+Don’t throw a “welcome to the family party” on the first day home.

 Maintain your resident dog’s typical daily schedule, and try to set aside one-on-one time with each dog, like going for solo walks.